-Lake Charles wearily prepares for Hurricane Delta’s wrath 6 weeks after Laura’s devastation
+Lake Charles wearily prepares for Hurricane Delta’s wrath six weeks after Laura’s devastation

 About a third to half of all site-built homes in Lake Charles are covered with tarps, having lost their roofs during Laura.
 Further water damage from heavy rainfall will likely become a scattered problem tonight with many tarps likely to be peeled away by the strong gales.

-“People are getting aggravated; everybody’s stressed” said Diana Bollich, who works in the office at the Hometown Studios hotel in Sulphur, Louisiana on the west side of Lake Charles.
+“People are getting aggravated; everybody’s stressed,” said Diana Bollich, who works in the office at the Hometowne Studios hotel in Sulphur, La., on the west side of Lake Charles.

 Bollich, 63, hasn’t been able to stay in her home since Hurricane Laura, which punctured her roof with trees and debris.

-“I had five big oak trees down in my yard, and some of the limbs went through the roof,” she explained.
+“I had five big oak trees down in my yard, and some of the limbs went through the roof,” she said.
 “I had just put a new roof on it the week before the hurricane hit.”

 She had delayed getting a new roof for several years, facing the financial burden of burying her late husband.
 Now, she’s back to square one — but has no plans to even begin recovery until hurricane season is officially over.